Handy hints on tipping, shopping hours, restaurant etiquette, taxis, transport and more

 It is considered good manners to say hello (bonjour or bonsoir) when you arrive and goodbye (au revoir) when you leave.
 In fact, when addressing anyone (in a restaurant, in the street or indeed in any public space), it’s considered polite to always say bonjour (or bonsoir) first, even if you, for example, are just asking a policeman for road directions.
 Not saying bonjour is seen as quite rude.

 Restaurant opening hours

-Lunch hours are usually between 12.00 and 14.00.
+Lunch hours are usually between midday and 2pm.

-French food is, of course, the best in the world.
-Joking aside, food plays a very important role in France.
+Food plays a very important role in France.
 You can still find many open-air markets where people shop for food, but even in supermarkets the food range and quality is often impressive.